akononovicius/conference-badge-generator/README.md

 Unless 54x180mm badges suit you, you will have to adjust CSS code in index.html.
 Adjustments are pretty minimal, so everything should be fine even if you are not a programmer.

+After dealing with the template, the list and index.html, just open index.html in your favorite browser.
+This most likely will not work in Chrome (due to its strict security policies).
+To bypass this issue you could setup simple webserver.

 ## Requirements for the badge template

 * SVG format